lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 ># NEVER be enabled on a production environment, as it intentionally gives the
 ># user tools that compromise the security of a site.
 >sudo -u www-data composer require drupal/console:~1.0
->sudo -u www-data composer require drupal/devel:^2.0
+># sudo -u www-data composer require drupal/devel:^2.0 --with-all-dependencies #not working or conflict with symphony/var-dumper
 >sudo -u www-data composer require drupal/admin_toolbar:^2.0
 ># Islandora also provides a theme called Carapace designed to work well out of
 ># the box with an Islandora site.
 >sudo -u www-data composer require islandora/carapace:dev-8.x-3.x
 >```

-something happened, no no, did one fail? something about sudo -u www-data composer require zaporylie/composer-drupal-optimizations:^1.0 no yes

 - ```sh /mnt/hgfs/shared/isla_lib.sh```